-On November 14, under a bright blue sky, students were greeted with an unforgettable sight: a 440-foot-long chain of sandwiches winding across Futter Field called Big Sub.
+On November 14, a crisp autumn day, students were greeted with an unforgettable sight: a 440-foot-long chain of sandwiches winding across Futter Field called Big Sub.
 The midday feast is one of the many beloved Barnard traditions that brings community members together, and it is hosted annually by the McIntosh Activities Council and Student Experience and Engagement (SEE).
 Held during the tail end of the fall semester for over a decade, Big Sub offers students a much-needed and satiating break from studying.

 Image